Do I need a visa?

 If you are a national of an EU/EEA country, or Switzerland, you do not currently need to apply for permission to live, work or study in the UK.

-However, the status of EU nationals in the UK might change after the UK departs the EU (on of before 31 October 2019).
+However, the status of EU nationals in the UK might change after the UK departs the EU.

 This will depend on whether a Withdrawal Agreement is approved by the UK Parliament.
 You can find information on the different scenarios, and what they might mean for your status in the UK, at the link below.